chrisgrieser/shimmering-focus/README.md

 *⚠️ Note that this feature only works with the Legacy Editor of Obsidian 0.13+, so it will unfortunately be discontinued.*

 <img src="https://i.imgur.com/9XPEUQq.png" alt="Spellcheck settings" width=50%>

+### CSS Classes
+Add `cssclass: {name}` to your yaml front matter to activate specific styling of the note in Preview Mode.
+The following CSS classes are built in with this theme (more coming in the future):
+- `cssclass: clean-top`: Removes Metadata Information, YAML frontmatter, and Breadcrumbs trail from the top of the note.
+- `cssclass: dataview-list-in-table`: If you are using a dataview query where some table cells contain lists, use this CSS class to remove the vertical table lines that are off.

 ### Further Features
 - Relationship lines in lists & File Explorer